loufranco/ShapeSearch/README.md

 # ShapeSearch

+## Change Log

+2016-Sep-14: Updated for 10.0.1

+2016-Sep-6: First version.
+Book is incomplete, but a proof-of-concept of the authoring system

+## About

 ShapeSearch is an iOS Swift Playground Book to teach binary search hosted in an app project to allow building, LiveView running, and unit-testing.

 It uses [PlaygroundSupportMock](https://github.com/loufranco/playgroundsupportmock) and [pgbookc](https://github.com/loufranco/pgbookc)